UNTCyberSecurity/untcscwebsite/ncl.md

 ### I don't know anything about cyber security though

 That's okay a lot of our members start out in the same position!
 A number of challenges in NCL can be solved just by knowing how to use Google to look up the information you need.
-In addition to that you will have other members of the club available to ask questions if you get stuck.
+In addition to that you will have other members of the club available to ask for guidance to help get you pointed in the right direction if you get stuck.

 ### How does registration work?